Areas of Professional Practice

 CPE emphasizes the advanced post-doctoral training and experience necessary for professional competence in complex, medico-legal settings.
 Dr. Warren is joined by psychologists

-Dr. Laura Stewart (below), Dr. Rebecca Gillespie and Matt Busch.
+Dr. Chris Baker, Dr. Rebecca Gillespie, Dr. Laura Stewart (below), and Matt Busch, MA.

 In the office, hospital, jail, or meeting with a risk/threat assessment group, the team works collaboratively to conduct medico-legal and other complex-system evaluations, aspiring to the highest professional standards.